magento/merchdocs/src/live-search/synonyms-add.md

 ## Step 3: Publish changes

-1. When the synonyms are complete, click <span class="btn">Publish changes</span>.
+When the synonyms are complete, click <span class="btn">Publish changes</span>.

-1. Wait about fifteen minutes for the synonyms to become avaiable in the store.
+It can take up to two hours for the synonyms to become available in the storefront.

   ![Publish changes]({% link live-search/assets/synonym-publish.png %}){: .zoom}
   _Publish changes_